-Here are some of the best Android gaming tablets available

-Best Android gaming tablets Android Central 2021
+Best Android gaming tablets 2022

 Gaming on the go can be much better when you have a bit of an upgraded screen to play on.
 For this reason, many players turn to tablets when it comes to playing some of the best mobile games on the market.
 However, with the tablet world filled to the brim with so many choices, it can be kind of tough to choose just what might be the best one for your gaming needs.
+When it comes to Android-based tablets, a handful of contenders made the cut for some of the best possible choices, but only a handful are really suited for gaming needs.
+To help, we've compiled a list of some of the best Android gaming tablets you can find.
+If you're looking for a place to start, look no further than the Samsung Galaxy Tab S7 Plus.

 Best overall: Samsung Galaxy Tab A7

-The Samsung Galaxy Tab A7 has a ton of the punch of the more premium Galaxy tablets without the extremely high price normally associated with a premium tablet.
+The Samsung Galaxy Tab A7 has a ton of the punch of the more premium Galaxy tablets without the extremely high price usually associated with a premium tablet.
 Sporting a 10.4-inch IPS LCD screen, you'll get some great visuals on this no matter what game you play, and because the tablet has a battery that can last up to 10 hours, you'll be able to go on long gaming sprees without having to worry about things being cut short.

 Similarly designed to other Samsung tablets, the A7 weighs just over one pound and doesn't have any problem fitting into a sleeve or backpack for easy carry around.
 The 1.8 GHz Samsung Exynos 9611 Octa-Core Chipset built into the device also means you'll get some decent power from it, especially with 3 GB of built-in RAM.
-The A7 can also be upgraded to hold upwards of 1 TB of data, so running out of space will never be a worry for you.
+You can also upgrade the A7 to hold up to 1 TB of data, so running out of space will never be a worry.

-As far as pricing goes, the A7 is an extremely affordable option as far as tablets go.
+As far as pricing goes, the A7 is a highly affordable option as far as tablets go.
 You won't have to worry about upgrading too often, either, as Samsung has packed the A7 with some of the best and most up-to-date specs a tablet consumer can hope for.

 Best premium: Samsung Galaxy Tab S7 Plus

 The Samsung Galaxy Tab S7 is one of the flagship devices from Samsung, and the S7 Plus is an upgraded version of the device.
-It runs a premium price, but does sport some of the best specs you can find in a tablet.
+It runs a premium price, but sports some of the best specs you can find in a tablet.
 The S7 Plus sports a 12.4-inch Super AMOLED screen that can offer up to a 120Hz refresh rate, meaning playing games on this device will result in some of the best-looking graphics you can find.

 The S7 also features a Qualcomm Snapdragon 865 Plus chipset, so it has a ton of power in it to run much more than games.
-However, if you use it as a dedicated gaming machine, it'll be a fast enough one to play anything, no matter what it may be.
+However, if you use it as a dedicated gaming machine, it'll be fast enough to play anything, no matter what it may be.
 Best of all, the S7 Plus isn't too beefy, coming in at just over one pound and having a much narrower design than most other modern tablets.

 It's important to note, though, that this tablet is a premium option.
 It may be the best available, but it's really best suited to become a laptop-like replacement for those looking to pick one up.
 If you're looking to game on it strictly, it may be best to look elsewhere, but if you're in the market for a new tablet and want something that's going to give you the best gaming experience, this is it.